quiknode-labs/qn-marketplace-cli/README.md

 QuickNode Marketplace add-ons can provide a user-interface or dashboard that QuickNode customers can access from a link on their quicknode.com account.
 In order to seamlessly these customers from quicknode.com to Marketplace add-ons, an add-on can implement SSO.
 You can read [this guide](https://www.quicknode.com/guides/quicknode-products/marketplace/how-sso-works-for-marketplace-partners/) for more information on how SSO works with the QuickNode Marketplace.

-To test your SSO implementation, you can run this command:
+To test your SSO implementation, run this command:

 ```sh
 qn-marketplace-cli sso --url=http://localhost:3000/dashboard --jwt-secret=your-secret